Menu

 Battery

-Type: Heated jackets have one of two battery types, lithium-ion or lithium-ion polymer (also called lithium polymer).
+Type: Heated jackets have one of two battery types: lithium-ion or lithium-ion polymer (also called lithium polymer).

 • Lithium-ion batteries are older and are slightly more delicate compared to lithium polymer batteries.
+That said, they still do a decent job and the majority of heated jackets use them.

 • Lithium polymer batteries hold more charge for their size and are replacing lithium-ion models in almost every sector.
 These typically have overcharge protection built into the battery pack rather than into the battery charger.
 That way the battery won’t overcharge if it gets plugged into the wrong charger.

 Battery power and life: The batteries used in heated jackets range from 5 to 12 volts.
-Depending on the heat setting you use, these batteries can last from 3 to 12 hours, though actual life could be shorter depending on the weather conditions.
+Depending on the heat setting you use, these batteries can last from three to 10 hours, though actual battery life could be shorter depending on the weather conditions.
 The higher the heat level, the faster you’ll use up the battery.
 Lithium batteries need to be charged every two to three months to maintain the integrity of the battery.
 If not, they’ll lose the ability to hold a charge.

 Dual usage: Some battery packs are USB compatible so you can charge your cell phone in your pocket.
 However, charging a device will quickly use up battery power.
-Some larger manufacturers use a battery pack that’s compatible with other devices like heated gloves and accessories, providing a versatile use of the battery.
+Some larger manufacturers use a battery pack that’s compatible with other devices like heated gloves and heated socks, providing a versatile use of the battery.

 Ease of access: This varies by design.
-Batteries are contained in an outer pocket, inner pocket, or belt clip.
+Batteries are contained in an outer pocket, inner pocket or belt clip.
 Outer pocket or belt access lets you adjust the heat settings without opening the jacket, keeping you warmer.

 Insulation